florentchandelier/WealthManagement/README.md

 ...
-And finally, although I've found interesting information throughout different blogs/books, beside few random or out of context examples, I've never came across actual implementation of strategies ... *and I believe the math !* is the real ground on which one may assess the risk-dependency of different financial plans, **in light of FPAs' experiences** in advising different individuals and families while assessing their real ability to understand the nature of risk and its impact on life-quality.
+And finally, although I've found interesting information throughout different blogs/books, beside few random or out of context examples, I've never came across actual implementation of strategies ... *and I believe the math !* is the real ground on which one may assess the risk-dependency of different financial plans, **in light of FPAs' experiences** in advising different individuals and families while assessing their real ability to understand the nature of risk and its impact on one's quality of life.

 # INVESTMENT DISCLAIMER
 This website is provided for general information only, and nothing contained in the material constitutes a recommendation for the purchase or sale of any investment vehicle, nor applying any specific wealth management strategy.
 Do consult a financial professional before using any information offered on this website.
-Although the statements of fact in potential reports are obtained from sources that may be consider reliable, we do not guarantee their accuracy and any such information may be incomplete or condensed.
+Although the statements of fact in potential reports are obtained from sources that may be considered reliable, we do not guarantee their accuracy and any such information may be incomplete or condensed.
-Also views expressed in this website are based on research materials available from sources that may be considered reliable.
-Views are subject to change on the basis of additional or new research, new facts or developments.
+Also views expressed in this website are punctual and based on research materials available from sources that may be considered reliable.
+Neverthelss, such views are subject to change on the basis of additional or new research, new facts or developments, and revised opinion(s).

 The investment risks described herein are not purported to be exhaustive.
 Any person considering an investment should seek independent advice on the suitability or otherwise of the particular investment.
 *Investment products and strategies are subject to risk, including possible loss of principal amount invested and therefore you should not invest money that you cannot afford to lose.* Past performance is not indicative of future results: prices can go up or down.

 The reader understands that it is his/her responsibility to seek legal and/or tax advice regarding the legal and tax consequences of his/her investment transactions.
 If the reader changes residence, citizenship, nationality, or place of work, it is his/her responsibility to understand how his/her investment transactions are affected by such change and comply with all applicable laws and regulations as and when such becomes applicable.
 The reader understands that this website and its author(s) do not provide legal and/or tax advise and are not responsible for advising him/her on the laws pertaining to his/her transaction.

 We expressly disclaims all liability for the use or interpretation by others of information contained in this website.
 Decisions based on information contained herein are the sole responsibility of the reader, and in exchange